chinitaberrio/dataset_tools/h264_bag_playback/README.md

     <Optional>
     name="percentage_start" value in floating-point percentage (i.e. "23.4" will play from 23.4% of bag)
-    If both of time_start and percentage_start is missing, it will play from the beginning On startup, the ROS INFO message will print the start and end times for the bag
+    If both of time_start and percentage_start is missing, it will play from the beginning If at least one of time_start and time_end parameter pair is specified, percentage_start and percentage_end won't be processed

     <Optional>
-    name="playback_end" value in floating-point percentage (i.e. "99.99" will play until 99.99% of bag)
+    name="percentage_end" value in floating-point percentage (i.e. "99.99" will play until 99.99% of bag)
-    If the end is missing, it will play through to the end On startup, the ROS INFO message will print the start and end times for the bag
+    If the end is missing, it will play through to the end If at least one of time_start and time_end parameter pair is specified, percentage_start and percentage_end won't be processed

     name="limit_playback_speed" value is boolean
     Either playback the bag + images as fast as possible, or restrict to (close to)